 The bad news?
 You gotta take the time beforehand to make some decisions.

-Before any decisions are made, though, let’s first walk through WHY you would want to meal prep ahead of time.
+Before any decisions are made, though, let’s first walk through WHY you would want to batch family dinner prep in the first place.

 Puts Your Meal Plan in Action